north-road/slyr/docs/user_guide/troubleshooting.md

  Error Message | Rectification |
  ------------- | ------------- |
  Converting .gpkg layers is not yet fully supported, layer path has been replaced with a dummy shapefile path | Convert your geopackages into a GDB or a SHP
- Converting QgsSingleBandColorDataRenderer is not yet supported | This may occur with web-sourced data such as WMS or ArcGIS REST Servers.
-Remove these datasets from your project or ignore the warning.
+ Converting QgsSingleBandColorDataRenderer is not yet supported | Remove these datasets from your project or ignore the warning.
 Once in ArcGIS Pro, add in the data from the source.
  Group transparency was converted to individual layer transparency (group transparency requires QGIS 3.24 or later) | Update your QGIS to QGIS 3.24 or later |
  QgsSvgMarkerSymbolLayer symbol layers cannot be converted yet | Amend layers that contain a QGIS SVG Marker as they will not be converted.
  Raster layers in Geodatabase files are not supported in QGIS, the database X:\folder\geodatabase.gdb\raster.gdb will need to be converted to TIFF before it can be used outside of ArcGIS | Convert all rasters sitting within the GDB as TIFFs